HelgaIngridHochbauer/Sorting-Methods/README.md

 This project provides a comparison of various sorting algorithms.
 The implementation includes a LaTeX table showcasing the performance of different sorting algorithms.
 Additionally, each sorting algorithm is implemented separately for clearer understanding and testing purposes.

 ## Instructions for Testing
-To test the program, run one of the sorting algorithm implementations provided in this repository.
-Each implementation file contains a specific sorting algorithm that can be executed independently.
+To test the program, run one of the sorting algorithm implementations provided in this repository (implementation_part2.c for example).
+The files with each algorithm are only included to make sure the algorithms are easier to access after the recommendations of the reviewers.

 ## Sorting Algorithms Included
 1.**Insertion Sort**